Madhan961/Financial-Risk-Prediction-using-IBM-Auto-AI/README.md

 To complete this project you must have an IBM account
 • Please click [here](https://cloud.ibm.com/login) to register for IBM
 • Please click [here](https://cloud.ibm.com/login) to log in to IBM Account
+### Create IBM Services
+In this activity, you will be creating the Necessary IBM services.
+The following are the services that you have to create.
+ ⇾ Watson studio
+ ⇾ Node-RED
+ ⇾ Cloud Object Storage service (COS)
+ ⇾ Machine Learning service (ML)
+COS and ML services will e created while creating a Watson Studio Project